 The accounts of the Plan are maintained on an accrual basis of accounting.
-Certain expenses incurred by the plan administrator, investment manager and trustee for their services and costs in administering the Plan are paid directly by the Company.

 As described in Financial Accounting Standards Board's (FASB) Accounting Standards Codification (ASC) Subtopic 946-210, Reporting of Fully Benefit-Responsive Investment Contracts Held by Certain Investment Companies Subject to the AICPA Investment Company Guide and Defined-Contribution Health and Welfare and Pension Plans (the FSP), and investment contracts held by a defined-contribution plan are required to be reported at fair value.
 However, contract value is the relevant measurement attribute for that portion of the net assets available for benefits of a defined-contribution plan attributable to fully benefit responsive investment contracts because contract value is the amount participants would receive if they were to initiate permitted transactions under the terms of the Plan.
 The Plan invests in investment contracts through a collective trust.
 As required, the Statement of Net Assets Available for Benefits presents the fair value of the investment in the collective trust as well as the adjustment of the investment in the collective trust from fair value to contract value relating to the investment contracts.
 The Statement of Changes in Net Assets Available for Benefits is prepared on a contract value basis.